Relive the Risky Fashion Moments That Defined the MTV VMAs - E! Online

 Another iconic red carpet moment?
 Jennifer Lopez's bedazzled bandana, crystal-embellished crop top and white jeans.

-Britney Spears also dropped jaws in 2002 when she walked the red carpet in a dominatrix-styled ensemble.
+And, back in 2002, Britney Spears dropped jaws when she walked the red carpet in a dominatrix-styled ensemble.
 She slipped into a black latex dress that she paired with lace-up heels, a captain's hat and peek-a-boo gloves.

-While this year's star-studded ceremony will run differently due to the Coronavirus pandemic, that doesn't mean you can't take a walk down memory lane and reminisce about what it used to be.

-See the risky and daring style moments that graced the MTV VMAs red carpet in our gallery below.
+And this year's star-studded ceremony will be no different.
+But before the September 12 show, take a walk down memory lane and see the risky and daring style moments that have graced the MTV VMAs red carpet.

-For more updates on the 2020 MTV VMAs, E!
-News has you covered.
-Read all about it here.
+The 2021 MTV VMA air Sept.
+12 starting at 8 p.m.
+ET on CMT, Comedy Central, Logo, MTV2, Nickelodeon, Paramount Network, Pop, TV Land, VH1 and The CW Network.